Henri-Mikael-Korpela/open-spyro/README.md

 ## Disclaimer

 OpenSpyro is an independent project and is not affiliated with the original creators or owners of Spyro the Dragon.
 It is a fan-driven initiative for educational and entertainment purposes.
-We do not claim ownership of the original game's assets or intellectual property.
+I do not claim ownership of the original game's assets or intellectual property.

 I am still learning about reverse engineering, how the Playstation works and how porting with all its intricacies when its comes to like audio and graphics should be handled.
 I am not an expert.
 Suggestions and help is welcome and appreciated.